Last Modified: September 18, 2018

 Project 529 discloses potentially personally-identifying and personally-identifying information only to those of its employees, contractors and affiliated organizations that (i) need to know that information in order to process it on Project 529’s behalf or to provide services available at Project 529’s websites, and (ii) that have agreed not to disclose it to others.
 Some of those employees, contractors and affiliated organizations may be located outside of your home country.
 By using Project 529’s websites, you consent to the transfer of such information to them.
 Project 529 will not rent or sell potentially personally-identifying and personally-identifying information to anyone.
-Other than to its employees, contractors and affiliated organizations, as described above, Project 529 discloses potentially personally-identifying and personally-identifying information only (1) in response to a subpoena, law or legal process, court order, or other regulatory or governmental request;(2) when Project 529 believes in good faith that disclosure is reasonably necessary to protect the property, safety, or rights of Project 529, third parties or the public at large; or (3) to enforce or apply our Terms of Service and other agreements.
+Other than to its employees, contractors and affiliated organizations, as described above, Project 529 discloses potentially personally-identifying and personally-identifying information only (1) in response to a subpoena, law or legal process, court order, or other regulatory or governmental request;(2) when Project 529 believes in good faith that disclosure is reasonably necessary to protect the property, safety, or rights of Project 529, third parties or the public at large; (3) the registered property is suspected to be stolen or otherwise fraudulent; or (4) to enforce or apply our Terms of Service and other agreements.
 If you are a registered user of the Website and have supplied your email address, Project 529 may occasionally send you an email to tell you about new features, solicit your feedback, or just keep you up to date with what’s going on with Project 529 and our products.
 We primarily use our various product blogs to communicate this type of information, so we expect to keep this type of email to a minimum.
 If you send us a request (for example via a support email or via one of our feedback mechanisms), we reserve the right to publish it in order to help us clarify or respond to your request or to help us support other users.

 If your bike is permitted with a partner organization, additional Privacy Policies may apply.